-This past year, Mr. Woodard was honored to serve as president of the Connecticut Trial Lawyers Association, an organization of over 1,300 Connecticut attorneys devoted to preserving individuals’ rights to full access to our civil justice system.
-He has been active in the CTLA for many years, serving on the Executive Committee and Board of Governors before becoming an officer.
-He will continue to serve in a leadership role in the position of Immediate Past President.
+In 2018, Linc was honored to serve as president of the Connecticut Trial Lawyers Association, an organization of over 1,300 Connecticut attorneys devoted to preserving individuals’ rights to full access to our civil justice system.
+He has been active in the CTLA for many years, and still serves on the Executive Committee and Board of Governors.
 He is also a member of the Hartford County Bar Association, the Connecticut Bar Association and the American Association of Justice.

-Mr. Woodard has lectured in a number of seminars in Connecticut for trial lawyers on topics including trial tactics, municipal liability, and medical liens.
-In 2012, 2014, and 2017 he has co-chaired and spoken at one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Foundation, which addresses the complex issues surrounding liens in personal injury matters.
+Mr. Woodard has lectured at seminars in Connecticut for trial lawyers on topics including trial tactics, municipal liability, and medical liens.
+In 2012, 2014, and 2017 he co-chaired one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Foundation, which addresses the complex issues surrounding liens in personal injury matters.

 Mr. Woodard was admitted to the Connecticut Bar in 1992 and the New York Bar in 1993.
 He is also admitted to practice in the Federal District Court of Connecticut and the United States Second Circuit Court of Appeals.
 From 1993 to 1997, Mr. Woodard gained invaluable trial and life experience as a prosecutor in New York, spending the last two years prosecuting cases in the domestic violence and sex crimes division.
 He returned to Connecticut with his family in 1997 and has practiced exclusively in civil litigation since that time.
 In addition to his trial experience, he has also represented clients before the Connecticut Supreme and Appellate Courts as well as the United States Second Circuit Court of Appeals.